zebingwang/egm_tnp_analysis/README.md

 The settings have always to be passed to the fitter
 >    python tnpEGM_fitter.py etc/config/settings.py

-Therefore several "settings.py" files  can be setup (for different run period for instance)
+Several "settings*.py" files are setup for different eras and are located all in etc/config/

 ## The different fitting steps